Engin-Boot/capture-behavior-of-a-visit-counter-VinayBhutange/needs-director.md

   Given : A patient visits the hospital and sensor works properly.

-  When : the patients enter into the hospital.
+  When : the patients visits the hospital.

   Then : the sensor will identify the patient and increment the count.